 A tent is an investment, and like any investment, you want it to last.
 Proper maintenance and care can significantly extend the lifespan of a tent, keep it looking good, and ensure it continues to provide protection from the elements.
 Regularly cleaning your tent, properly storing it, and promptly addressing any needed repairs can help prevent issues like mildew, UV damage, and wear and tear.

-Avoid washing your tent in a washing machine as this can damage the waterproof coatings.
-Instead, hand wash it with a mild, non-detergent soap and a soft sponge, rinse thoroughly, and let it air dry completely before storing.
+1. Hand wash your tent with a mild, non-detergent soap and a soft sponge, rinse thoroughly, and let it air dry completely before storing.

 Camping Resources